 UHRI Board Members

-After graduating from Northwestern University, Sana served as an interfaith ambassador for the Tony Blair Faith Foundation, where she built faith-based community coalitions for social justice projects in Atlanta, GA.
-After that, she lead large teams as a sales and operations manager for five years at McMaster-Carr in Chicago, IL, overseeing employee development and operational performance.
-After leaving this role, Sana worked as a consultant at the Price Center for Entrepreneurship and Innovation at UCLA, where she worked with nonprofit leaders to develop and implement business improvement projects through strategic analysis.
-Sana also spent time at the United Nations Development Program (UNDP) in Istanbul, Turkey where she lead communications efforts to develop partnerships between philanthropies and governments to achieve the Sustainable Development Goals (SDGs).
+Previously, Sana served as an interfaith ambassador for the Tony Blair Faith Foundation, where she built faith-based community coalitions for social justice projects in Atlanta, GA.
+After that, she led large teams as a sales and operations manager for five years at McMaster-Carr in Chicago, IL, overseeing employee development and operational performance.
+After leaving this role, Sana led executive coaching and leadership development at the Price Center for Entrepreneurship and Innovation at UCLA.

 Outside of her professional life, Sana is always looking for opportunities to build bridges by sharing her experiences as a Muslim American woman.
 Sana was recently selected as a Fellow with the American Muslim Civic Leadership Institute (AMCLI) at USC.
-At UCLA Anderson, she was selected as a John Wooden Global Leadership fellow for her work around inclusion and social impact.
-Working to advance a more inclusive campus culture, Sana also serves as a student advisor for UCLA's equity, diversity, and inclusion efforts.
-Sana speaks to engage people in conversations around social impact, diversity and inclusion, and women's empowerment.
+At UCLA Anderson, she was selected as a John Wooden Global Leadership Fellow for her work around inclusion and social justice.
+She also co-founded Intersectional Feminists of LA, a community forum for women to gather and dialogue.

 Dr. Jessica Morales-chicas